diem/website/docs/wallet-app/localizn.md

 ---

->
-> Note: This section will be updated with the next version of this document.
->

 The wallet UI is fully translatable using standard React i18n library [react-i18next](https://react.i18next.com/).
 All texts are mapped in JSON files located at `frontend/src/locales/LANGUAGE`.